pianop477/sms/README.md

 Since the program is designed using Php - Laravel framework during installation it allow user to make database migration. use this command to make migration as php artisan migrate --seed, this command migrate all tables and seed the default records which will be used by the super user admin account with the following credentials

-email: <pianop477@gmail.com>
+email:
-password: shule@2024
+password:

 ## ROLES AND PERMISSION

 There are several roles which have different Permission depending to its account type as follows;
 Account types;

-1. Admin account - indicated by usertype = 1
+1. Admin account
-2. Manager account - indicated by usertype = 2
+2. Manager account
-3. Teacher account - indicated by usertype = 3
+3. Teacher account
-4. Parent account - indicated by usertype = 4
+4. Parent account

 ## ADMIN ACCOUNT